sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 ## Introduction

-Our paper introduces a pretty printer that is expressive, optimal, and practically efficient.
+Our paper introduced a pretty printer that is expressive, optimal, and practically efficient.
 The pretty printer is formalized and proven correct in the Lean theorem prover.
+We implemented the pretty printer in OCaml and Racket.
+These implementations are called SnowWhite in the paper, and called `pretty-expressive` in the artifact.
-We implement the pretty printer in OCaml and Racket which we call SnowWhite, and create a Racket code formatter that is powered by the Racket SnowWhite.
+We further created a code formatter for Racket (for formatting Racket source code), powered by the Racket SnowWhite.
-Furthermore, we run experiments on our benchmarks to show that (1) the OCaml SnowWhite is practically efficient;
+To evaluate our pretty printer, we run experiments on our benchmarks to show that SnowWhite is practically efficient and produce layouts with high quality.
-(2) the layout quality from the OCaml SnowWhite is higher than that from other pretty printers; and (3) the Racket code formatter is effective.
-The artifact aims to support the paper by providing the implementations, Lean formalization, and benchmarks.
+The artifact supports the paper by providing the Lean formalization, implementations, and benchmarks to reproduce the evaluation.

 More elaboratedly, following are all claims in the paper.

 ### Formalization and proofs

 All proofs in this paper are either formalized in Lean or sketched in the paper's Appendix B.

 In particular, the correctness proofs are formalized in Lean, and included in the artifact under the directory `/workspace/lean/Pretty`.
-Below descriptions follow the format at https://proofartifacts.github.io/guidelines/

 | Definition / Theorem                                                      | Paper                | File                           | Name in Lean                                                              | Notation in paper                                 |
 |---------------------------------------------------------------------------|----------------------|--------------------------------|---------------------------------------------------------------------------|---------------------------------------------------|